 - Providing security assessment and overall security requirements oversight for IT-related Solution and Services Procurements;

 - Providing information security advice and guidance for business areas;

 - Evaluating new threats and vulnerabilities.

-Detailed security resources, policy, standards, and specifications are listed under "Related Documents " section at the bottom of this page.
+Additional information security resources are available under the "Related Documents " section at the bottom of this page.

 You may also jump to information pertaining to specific topics here:

 Should you require additional information, have questions regarding any of the information presented on this site, or you have suggestions or requests related to information on this site, please contact Information Security Branch at CSITInformationSecurityBranch@gov.sk.ca.

 The Information Security Branch maintains and provides interpretation and enforcement of information security policies.
 The Government of Saskatchewan has established and maintains Information Security Policies based on the ISO/IEC 27001:2013 framework for information security controls.
 This industry-standard framework specifies the requirements for establishing, implementing, maintaining, and continually improving an Information Security Management System within the context of the organization.
 It also includes requirements for the assessment and treatment of information security risks tailored to the needs of the organization.